 It wasn’t so scary to talk about abduction, mean adults, and dangerous mistakes when it was happening to a character in a book.

-Kids understand and remember safety rules applied to a story they can relate to.
+Kids understand and remember safety rules applied to a story.

 Download the comprehensive swipe copy

 "How to teach kids about abduction in a non-scary way using stories, books and cartoons"